-Talk to a Fire Insurance Lawyer for Help
+Talk to a Louisiana Fire Insurance Lawyer for Help

 Your property insurance policy likely requires you to notify the insurer of damage and submit your claim within a short window of time.
-If you experienced a fire at your home or business, contact the MIC Firm as soon as possible.
+If you experienced a fire at your home or business, contact My Insurance Case as soon as possible.